 However, Bill Clinton was wrong about a few things.
 The U.S. would go on to triple its public debt from 2001 to 2013, not eliminate it.
 The longest period of continued economic growth would end abruptly, the stock market would take a decade to reach new highs (and then another half-decade after that), and Americans would once again be pessimistic about the future of the country.

 Today we are experiencing a low point, which is occurs every so often.
 When we look ahead, we see that there are converging factors that make growth and prosperity very likely in the coming decades.
 Science continues to march forward at a great pace.
 Disruptive new technologies are spurring creative destruction not seen since the turn of the 18th century into the 19th.
 The real cost of energy is projected to fall substantially by 2050 thanks a shift towards high-tech clean energy like solar, wind, advanced nuclear, and zero-emission natural gas.

 Our great technologists and industrialists of the day like Elon Musk and Jeff Bezos show us a future where humanity reaches for the stars; where are people are free from the confines of the earth and the human body.
 They drive us towards a future with technologies like clean energy, clean transportation, artificial intelligence, among other things.
 There is no reason to doubt that at some point over this next half-century we will experience an acceleration in growth and opportunity like we’ve seen in the past.

 My message is simple: stay optimistic!
 I’m sure that in forty years, our kids and grand kids will ask the same things we did now and over the last ten years.
 Is prosperity over?
+Is sluggish growth truly here to stay?
 Have we reached a permanently low plateau?
-Absolutely not.
-If there’s any thing the past can tell us, it’s that better days always lie ahead.
+Today I don’t think we can make that call yet.
+I believe that if there’s any thing the past can tell us, it’s that better days always lie ahead.